a123m/healthcare-prototype/README.md

 ## Deployment Strategy:

 - **Docker**: Containerize the application to ensure consistency across different environments.
-- **AWS**: Deploy the application on AWS, utilizing services like Amazon ECS or EKS for orchestration and scaling.
+- **GCP**: Deploy the application on GCP, utilizing services like Cloud Run or App Engine for the backend and Cloud Storage for static files.
 - **CI/CD Pipeline**: Set up GitHub Actions to automate the build, test, and deployment processes, ensuring that changes are deployed quickly and reliably.
 - **Monitoring and Logging**: Implement monitoring and logging using Observability tools like Prometheus and Grafana to track application performance and health or using OpenTelemetry based open source tools like Sentry or Signoz.

 ### Frontend Deployment:

-- Using AWS Amplify or S3 for serving the React application.
+- Using GCP Storage for serving the React application.
 - Configure a CDN (Content Delivery Network) for faster content delivery and caching.

 ### Backend Deployment:

-- Deploy the Django application on AWS using Elastic Beanstalk or ECS.
+- Deploy the Django application on GCP using Cloud Run or App Engine.
-- Use RDS (Relational Database Service) for managing the PostgreSQL database.
+- Use Cloud SQL for managing the PostgreSQL database.
-- S3 for storing static files and media.
+- Cloud Storage for storing static files and media.

 ### Sprint 0: